EmilErasmus/EmilErasmus/README.md

 ## About me

-I am a junior Software Developer currently focusing on Web Development.
+I am a junior software developer currently focusing on Web Development.
 My passions lie in learning new technologies and applying them to either new or on-going projects with a creative touch.

 - ✨ I am proficient in HTML, CSS, JavaScript, Python and React.

-- 🌱 I am currently learning TypeScript.
+- 🌱 I am currently learning php and CodeIgniter.

 - 🎸 Outside of the tech world I enjoy playing music, working out and spending time in nature.